rht-labs/tech-exercise/docs/slides/content/tech-exercise-v.md

 #### Design of Experiments
-All our ideas about new products, new services, new feature, any changes we can introduce to make things better (growth, revenue, experience, etc.) start as an idea, a hypothesis, an assumption.
+All our ideas about new products, new services, new features, and changes that we can introduce to make things better (growth, revenue, experience, etc.) start as an idea, a hypothesis, or an assumption.

-The Design of Experiments is the practice we use to turn ideas, hypothesis and/or assumptions into a concrete well defined set of experiments which can be carried out in order to validate those ideas, hypothesis and assumptions, i.e. provide us with valuable learning.
+The Design of Experiments is the practice we use to turn ideas, hypotheses, and assumptions into a concrete, well-defined set of experiments that can validate those ideas, hypotheses, and assumptions, providing valuable learning.

 #### Why do it?
-Design of Experiments...
+Design of Experiments
-* is a fail safe way to advance a solution and learn fast
+* Is a fail safe way to advance a solution and learn fast
-* can provide a quick way to evolve a product
+* Can provide a quick way to evolve a product
-* helps drive innovation in existing as well as new products
+* Helps drive innovation in new and existing products
-* enables autonomous team to deliver on leadership intent by placing small bets
+* Enables an autonomous team to deliver on leadership intent by placing small bets
-* is essential for realising the Build-Measure-Learn loop
+* Is essential to realizing the Build-Measure-Learn loop

-#### Split testing
+#### Split Testing
-Using the platform to support running an experiment
+Using the platform to support running an experiment.
 ![ab-test](images/tech-exercise-v/ab-test.png)